trolldbois/Responder/README.txt

 - When the option -f is set to "On", Responder will fingerprint every host who issued an LLMNR/NBT-NS query.
   All capture modules still work while in fingerprint mode.

+- Browser Listener finds the PDC in stealth mode.

 CONSIDERATIONS
 ==============